ImplFerris/pico-pico/src/oled/hello-oled-embassy.md

 # Hello OLED

 We are going to keep things simple.
-We are just going to display "Hello, Rust!" on the OLED display.
-We will use Embassy but with I2C in blocking mode.
-Wait, you might wonder why blocking mode, especially with Embassy?
+We will just display "Hello, Rust!" on the OLED display.
+We will first use Embassy, then we will do the same using rp-hal.

-There are situations where you will need blocking mode even in async projects.
-But the main reason we are choosing it here is because we have not introduced the interrupts concept yet in this book.
-So, we will start without it.

 ## Create Project